CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation: Related Works

 Recently, multi-modal agents for medical image analysis have also been developed.
 MMedAgent \cite{li2024mmedagent} proposed to manage diverse medical tasks by integrating open-source medical models.
-It consists of (1) an instruction-tuned multi-modal LLM serving as an action planner and results aggregator, and (2) a set of task-specific medical tools.
+It consists of an instruction-tuned multi-modal LLM serving as an action planner and results aggregator, and a set of task-specific medical tools.
+While this design enables multi-task and multi-modal capabilities, the system relies on largely predefined workflows and lacks explicit mechanisms to resolve conflicting outputs or ensure traceable, evidence-grounded reasoning.
 MMA \cite{peng2024integration} conducted medical diagnosis question answering by deploying specialized LLM-based agents that processed multi-source data and collaborated via structured workflows.
 MedRAX \cite{fallahpour2025medrax} demonstrated the potential of agent-based systems by orchestrating multiple diagnostic tools for CXR interpretation.
+However, due to the absence of an explicit validation mechanism to verify intermediate findings, the integration of multiple tools may introduce inconsistent outputs, which can lead to performance degradation.
 MAM \cite{zhou2025mam} proposed a modular multi-agent architecture for multimodal medical diagnosis, leveraging role decomposition and collaborative decision-making.
+But interactions among agents largely follow predefined workflows and lack mechanisms for resolving conflicting conclusions.
 CT-Agent \cite{mao2025ct} incorporated anatomy-aware reasoning with hierarchical token compression to efficiently handle 3D CT analysis.
 PathoAgenticRAG \cite{zhang2025patho} presented a multimodal retrieval-augmented generation framework for pathology vision-language models, mitigating hallucinations via a database of page-level embeddings from pathology textbooks.
 Agentic paradigms have also been extended to other medical applications.
-For example, Xie et al. \cite{xie2025prompt} proposed a decentralized multi-agent reinforcement learning strategy to interact dynamically with a foundation model, mitigating its undue influence and progressively refining priors for low-count PET reconstruction.
+For example, Xie \textit{et al}. \cite{xie2025prompt} proposed a decentralized multi-agent reinforcement learning strategy to interact dynamically with a foundation model, mitigating its undue influence and progressively refining priors for low-count PET reconstruction.